Why you should make a Will

 - Executors of your Will – who do you want to administer your Will and sort out your affairs after your death?

-Your Will must be kept in a safe place; we can store it for you in our Strong Room and provide you with a copy.
+Your Will should also be kept in a safe place; we can store it for you in our Strong Room and provide you with a copy.
 Be sure to tell your Executors, or a close friend or relative where it is held.

 For further information or advice, please contact us.